embodied-computation-group/systole/paper/paper.md

 neuroscientific, and psychological research.
 In psychology, for example, rising interest in interoception (i.e., sensing of cardiac signals) has led to a proliferation of studies synchronizing the onset or timing of experimental stimuli to different phases of the heart.
-Similarly, rising interest in understanding how heart-rate variability relates to mental illness, cognitive function, and physical wellbeing.
+Similarly, there is rising interest in understanding how heart-rate variability relates to mental illness, cognitive function, and physical wellbeing.
 This diverse interest calls for more open-source tools designed to work with cardiac data in the context of psychology research, but to date, only limited